ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 {{site.data.alerts.tip}}

-If you maintain the private network assigned to the cluster (10.0.0.0/24) and the hostnames and IP addresses.
-The only field that you must change in `inventory.yml` file is the field `mac` containing the node's mac address.
-This information will be used to configure automatically DHCP server and assign the proper IP to each node.
+If you maintain the private network assigned to the cluster (10.0.0.0/24) and nodes' hostname and IP address, field `mac` (node's mac address) is the only field that you need to change in `inventory.yml` file.
+MAC addresses will be used to configure automatically DHCP server and assign the proper IP to each node.

 This information can be taken when Raspberry PI is booted for first time during the firmware update step: see [Raspberry PI Firmware Update](/docs/firmware).